 During tendon transfer surgery in Delhi, the origin of the muscle is left in place; the nerve supply and blood supply to the muscle are left in place.
 The tendon insertion (attachment) onto bone is detached and re-sewn into a different place.
 It can be sewn into a different bone, or it can be sewn into a different tendon.
 After its insertion has been moved, when the muscle fires, it will produce a different action, depending on where it has been inserted.

 What are the alternatives to Tendon Transfer Surgery?

-What are the risks to Tendon Transfer Surgery?
+What are the risks of Tendon Transfer Surgery?

-All surgery has some risk, although those risks may be small.
+All surgery has some risks, although those risks may be small.
 All surgeries produce a surgical scar.
-Surgical incisions may develop infection.
-All surgeries require the use of anesthesia, and will require a complete history and physical examination by your primary care physician to determine if you have medical risks associated with anesthesia.
+Surgical incisions may develop the infection.
+All surgeries require the use of anaesthesia and will require a complete history and physical examination by your primary care physician to determine if you have medical risks associated with anaesthesia.
 Evaluation by the anesthesiologist will help outline your risks and options.